SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Juniors are unaware that they even have the right to judge, so make sure you always give them the option to.

+The weird thing about round 3 is how we've always dealt with the threshold.
+We've wanted to make the bar seem high (both to encourage debating during round 3 and also  while actually keeping it low.

 #### What wasn't implementable from the Round 3 model

 You can never accurately predict how many people will show up to a session, who these people are, or which days they will show up, because people change their minds even after polls (and many don't vote).